- What requirements must be met to establish a connection?

 - Case 3: I use YAZIO, Apple Health, and another fitness tracker.

-When you use additional fitness apps or pedometers, data will possibly be recorded at the same time.
+When you use additional fitness apps or pedometers, data will possibly be recorded simultaneously.

-What requirements must be met in order to establish a connection?
+What requirements must be met to establish a connection?

 In the development of YAZIO, we have also improved our synchronization between YAZIO and Apple Health.
 Overall, we would like to point out that the following requirements must be met: